TarVK/model-react/README.md

     /** The timestamp such that data was loaded before this timestamp, it will be force reloaded */ readonly refreshTimestamp?: number;
     /** Marks that the retrieved data should refresh,
-     *  considdering the refresh timestamp passed,
+     *  considering the refresh timestamp passed,
      *  as well a data source's own state.
      *  Should only be called synchronously. */ markShouldRefresh?: () => void;